Nova Southeastern Sharks volleyball

 The NSU Sharks Women's Volleyball team represents Nova Southeastern University in Davie, Florida.
 They currently compete in the Sunshine State Conference.

 History

 1980s

 The women's volleyball team started in 1984 becoming a member of the National Little College Athletic Association (NLCAA).
-In 1985 joins the National Association of Intercollegiate Athletics (NAIA), becoming from 1985–89 District 25 Championship.
+In 1985 joins the National Association of Intercollegiate Athletics (NAIA), becoming from 1985 to 1989 District 25 Championship.

 1990s

 In 1990, NSU joins with seven other NAIA schools (Flagler College, Webber College, St. Thomas University, Embry-Riddle Aeronautical University, Palm Beach Atlantic College, Warner Southern College and Florida Memorial College) to form the Florida Intercollegiate Athletic Conference (FIAC).
 In 1992, The Florida Intercollegiate Athletic Conference is changed to the Florida Sun Conference (FSC) and Nova University is now a member of District 7.
 In 1993, the Nova University women's volleyball team finishes 30–9, while winning the program's first Florida Sun Conference Championship and first NAIA Southeast Regional Championship.
 In 1996, NSU volleyball player Sherri Waddell is named Florida Sun Conference Player of the Year, as the Knights go 27–6 and make an NAIA South Regional Tournament appearance.